 6.7 The banking business of the organization, or any part thereof, shall be transacted with such bank, trust company or other firm or body corporate as the Executive may designate, appoint or authorize from time to time and all such banking business, or any part thereof, shall be transacted on the organization's behalf by one or more Officers or other persons as the Executive may designate, direct or authorize from time to time and to the extent thereby provided.

-6.8 The President, the Vice-President Operations, and only in special circumstances the shall be the sole signing authorities of banking instruments for the organization.
+6.8 The President, the Treasurer, and only in special circumstances the Vice President shall be the sole signing authorities of banking instruments for the organization.

-6.9 will ensure that proper and accurate financial records are maintained and passed on to incoming executives following each year’s elections.
+6.9 Ahmadiyya Muslim Students’ Association will ensure that proper and accurate financial records are maintained and passed on to incoming executives following each year’s elections.

-6.10 will accept full financial and production responsibility for all activities it sponsors, plans, or executes.
+6.10 Ahmadiyya Muslim Students’ Association will accept full financial and production responsibility for all activities it sponsors, plans, or executes.

 Article VII: General Meetings